huggingface/blog/llama31-on-vertex-ai.md

 ## 3. Register the Meta Llama 3.1 405B Model on Vertex AI

 To register the Meta Llama 3.1 405B model on Vertex AI, you will need to use the `google-cloud-aiplatform` Python SDK.
-But before proceeding you need to first define which DLC are you going to use, which in this case will be the latest Hugging Face TGI DLC for GPU.
+But before proceeding, you need to first define which DLC you are going to use, which in this case will be the latest Hugging Face TGI DLC for GPU.

-As of the current date, August 2024, the latest available Hugging Face TGI DLC, i.e. [us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-generation-inference-cu121.2-2.ubuntu2204.py310](us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-generation-inference-cu121.2-2.ubuntu2204.py310), which uses TGI v2.2 that comes with support for the Meta Llama 3.1 architecture as it needs a different RoPE scaling method than its predecessor, Meta Llama 3.
+As of the current date (August 2024), the latest available Hugging Face TGI DLC, i.e. [us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-generation-inference-cu121.2-2.ubuntu2204.py310](us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-generation-inference-cu121.2-2.ubuntu2204.py310) uses TGI v2.2.
+This version comes with support for the Meta Llama 3.1 architecture, which needs a different RoPE scaling method than its predecessor, Meta Llama 3.

 To check which Hugging Face DLCs are available in Google Cloud you can either navigate to [Google Cloud Artifact Registry](https://console.cloud.google.com/artifacts/docker/deeplearning-platform-release/us/gcr.io) and filter by "huggingface-text-generation-inference", or use the following `gcloud` command: